AntonKornus/TypeScript-Linter/README.md

 # TypeScript-Linter
-This action checks TypeScript files according to your rules.
+This action checks TypeScript files according to your rules using [TSLint](https://palantir.github.io/tslint)

 Was made as simple as possible to get maximum stability and speed.